auridian/auridiumdottech/content/who-its-for.md

 - **DevOps Engineers**: Automate infrastructure and deployment
 - **System Architects**: Organize and document complex systems

-## Neurospicy Folks
+## The Weird Ones

-Designed with neurodiversity in mind, Nexus adapts to your unique way of thinking and working.
+Nexus adapts to *your* way of thinking and interacting with the world.
+You steer the ship, no matter how you work - it will be there to help you in your own way.

 ### Features for:
 - **Task Management**: Visual and flexible organization systems